Amelia Island Real Estate & Development

 Home Tours Open Until December

-Tours of Southern Living’s 2019 Idea House are open during summer and fall 2019 (ending in early December).
+Tours of Southern Living’s 2019 Idea House are open during summer and fall 2019 (ending on December 15th).
 Tickets cost $22, with a portion of proceeds to benefit the Amelia Island Museum of History.
 As of early August, nearly 4,000 have taken the tour.

 Each home throughout the Crane Island will feature at least 20% of its footprint dedicated to porch space.
 There are two levels of open porches on both the front and back of the 2019 Idea House.
 Plus there’s a screened side porch with an outdoor fireplace.